microsoft/fluentui-react-native/apps/fluent-tester/src/E2E/README.md

 ## Using Allure Reporter

-Allure Framework is a flexible lightweight multi-language test report tool that not only shows a very concise representation of what have been tested in a neat web report form, but allows everyone participating in the development process to extract maximum of useful information from everyday execution of tests.
+Allure Framework is a flexible, lightweight multi-language test report tool that not only shows a very concise representation of what have been tested in a neat web report form, but allows everyone participating in the development process to extract maximum of useful information from everyday execution of tests.

 After E2E testing runs, allure creates a folder of XML files with all relevant information from the tests.
 In order to generate the report, you need to run the following command: